Note: I’m currently only writing very short comments on the blog as my spare time is almost non-existent.

 “Islam’s Non-Believers” was first aired on ITV on Thursday 13 Oct at 10.40pm.

 The objective of Ms. Deeyah Khan’s “documentary” should have been abundantly obvious to any Muslim activist worth his salt.
-Quite why any sane Muslim would want to appear on it is beyond me and I’m sure most invitees will have declined Ms Khan’s requests.
+Quite why any sane Muslim would want to appear on it is beyond me and I’m sure most invitees would have declined Ms Khan’s requests.
 However, there’s always one.
-One who supposes himself smarter than the rest, who believes, by virtue of his superior intellectual acuity, that he will succeed despite the odds and by appearing can triumphantly “expose” the opposition’s insidious manoeuvrings.
+One who supposes himself smarter than the rest, who believes, by virtue of his superior intellect, that he will succeed despite the odds, triumphantly “exposing” the opposition’s insidious manoeuvrings.
 Enter Dr El Hamdoon.
-He has previously appeared on one of Jonathan Ware’s infamous smear pieces (though to be fair on that occasion his input was largely positive) and so I can only surmise he thought he’d give it a go again.
-Unfortunately this time his luck didn’t hold out and the net result was that by his appearance Dr El Hamdoon afforded Ms Khan and her supporting atheist galère the opportunity to claim her one sided tendentious drama as a piece of balanced investigative reporting.
+He has previously appeared on one of Jonathan Ware’s infamous smear pieces (though to be fair on that occasion his performance was credible) and so I can only surmise he thought he’d give it a go again.
+Unfortunately this time his luck didn’t hold out.
+By taking part Dr El Hamdoon afforded Ms Khan and her supporting atheist galère the opportunity to claim her one sided tendentious drama as a piece of balanced investigative reporting.
 His complaint that the tiny segment of the two hour interview Ms Khan conducted with him which made it into the final cut showed him bearing an unusually rident expression was almost criminal in its naivety.
 What did he expect?
 That Ms Khan was genuinely interested in his views and wished to accurately convey them to her audience?
 To give the doctor his due, he is a man of undoubted learning and an articulate speaker who does much good for the Muslim community; in this case though his judgement clearly fell short.

 I’ve previously written on the subject of apostasy in Islam and you can read the articles here (written at the request of the @CEMB_forum) and here (this article answers the question of what happens in an ‘ideal Islamic state’ and why).